seangebob/oz-gpt/README.md

 # oz-gpt

-An LLM built entirely from scratch using PyTorch.
+A Large Language Model (LLM) built entirely from scratch using PyTorch.
 Trained on The Wizard of Oz, the model learns to generate text one character at a time using a Transformer architecture with multi-head self-attention.

 ---